adi-exe/E-Poll/README.md

 ## Getting Started

-To set up Adhikaar locally and contribute to its development, follow these
+To set up E-Poll locally and contribute to its development, follow these
 steps:

 1. Clone the repository: